Garage Keepers Insurance

 B: What is the average number of vehicles that you have in your shop at any given time?

 Multiply A x B to get your total coverage that you need.
-So, if the average car is $25,000 and you have 7 cars on hand at any given time, then you will need a $175,000 garage keepers insurance policy.
+So, if the average car is $25,000 and you have 7 cars on hand at any given time, then you will need at least a $175,000 garage keepers insurance policy.